cameronabrams/cfacv/examples/alad-string-method/README.md

 ## Conclusion

 That is the end of the tutorial -- but look for more updates in the future.
+The next update will feature the ability to restart a SMCV calculation from an intermediate iteration.